Tuesday, June 7, 2022

 But that's me jumping off on a tangent - I do that often, sort of "hyper-linking" mentally when something strikes my fancy in a story I'm telling.
 Drives my friends nuts.
 Sorry.

 Back to the Dylan book: Sounes' writing is easy to read; well researched and documented.
 His description of the star's brief work in Fargo, N. Dakota, with Bobby Vee's band - just prior to Vee's leap to the national stage - was accurate and interesting.
 I checked with Dick Dunkirk, one of the players in Vee's "Shadows" band during the time Dylan tried to play piano with them.
-He went by the name "Elston Gunn" during that foray.
+He went by the name "Elston Gunnn" (according to recent research from my friend Scott, Dylan spelled Gunn with an additional "n."
+Thanks, Scott).
 The bio goes on - for 432 pages - covering is entire career and life, up to this point.
 I learned what a romantic fellow and ladies' man Bob was during his younger days.
 He knew how to "get the girls."

 You'll read about his successes and more challenging times in recordings, concerts, the works.